thexande/murphy_diner/README.md

 And I select a quantity
 And I click the Add Item button
-Then I see my menu items added to the shopping cart on the right
+Then I see my menu items added to the shopping cart on the right And I cannot order more than 20 of each item
 ```

 __#3 User sees subtotal, tax and grand total__